top of page

 Study Groups

-• On April 24 the Wednesday night online group continues its study of the Revelation to John, looking at chapters 16 and 17.
+• On May 1 the Wednesday night online group continues its study of the Revelation to John, looking at chapters 19 and 20.
 We meet at 7:30 PM EEST using the same Zoom meeting as we do for worship: click here, or enter the following into your Zoom application: Meeting ID: 850 4483 9927 Password: 010209.

 Bruce+